 You don’t want to be that person holding up the line because you forgot to take your laptop out of your bag!

 Consider DemandGen your own personal TSA PreCheck so you can sail through security without all the extra, unnecessary hassle.
-Our MarTech stack assessment and 7-point GDPR compliance check and workshop are a great place to start.
+A MarTech stack assessment is a great place to start.

 As DemandGen’s Chief Operating Officer, Greg Carver brings nearly thirty years of operations experience in the high-tech and enterprise software industry.
 As a strategic operator, Greg has consistently proven success as a turn-around executive, change agent and catalyst in taking technology companies to the next level.
 He is a hands-on customer champion with a passion for building a culture of exceptional client relationships and experiences.
 As an innovative mentor and determined leader, Greg’s devotion to hard work and team building translates to company success.